ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* show the majority of users of the beta service are succeeding first time.
+* Show the majority of users of the beta service are succeeding first time.
-* show video of a less digitally minded user and non subject area experts succeeding in using the beta service.
+* Show video of a less digitally minded user and non subject area experts succeeding in using the beta service.
-* explain how the design and content decisions for beta were made, and relate back to user research, usability testing and analytics
+* Explain how the design and content decisions for beta were made, and relate back to user research, usability testing and analytics
-* show the beta service is accessible.
+* Show the beta service is accessible.
-* explain other paths in the beta service and demonstrate that they work.
+* Explain other paths in the beta service and demonstrate that they work.
-* show videos of usability testing during beta.
+* Show videos of usability testing during beta.
-* talk through substantial iteration in the design and content of the service during beta.
+* Talk through substantial iteration in the design and content of the service during beta.

 #### Assisted digital support

 Service Manger able to:

-* explain what assisted digital support was tested in beta.
+* Explain what assisted digital support was tested in beta.
-* explain how the assisted digital support was tested in beta, including testing with users with the lowest level of digital skills and access, how those users were recruited and for the full end-to-end user journey, including identity assurance (e.g. Verify) if required.
+* Explain how the assisted digital support was tested in beta, including testing with users with the lowest level of digital skills and access, how those users were recruited and for the full end-to-end user journey, including identity assurance (e.g. Verify) if required.
-* talk through how the assisted digital support has been designed to meet user needs based on what you learnt from testing, metrics and user feedback, including:
+* Talk through how the assisted digital support has been designed to meet user needs based on what you learnt from testing, metrics and user feedback, including:
   * routes and providers.
 If not providing all types (telephone and face by face, talk through and on behalf of), explain why.
   * user awareness of support
   * availability of and wait times for support